 Marketing Class 12 Self-Assessment Quiz

-Five MCQs the handwritten notes recommend for a quick post-read test.
-Each one is paired with a page reference back to the PDF.
+Five MCQs for a quick post-read test, each with a page reference.

 (a) Product (b) Price (c) People (d) Promotion